telemaxx/Garmin-Connect-Export/README.md

   -d [DIRECTORY], --directory [DIRECTORY]
                         the directory to export to (default: './YYYY-MM- DD_garmin_connect_export')
+  -w [WORKFLOWDIRECTORY], --workflowdirectory [WORKFLOWDIRECTORY]
-  -u, --unzip           if downloading ZIP files (format: 'original'), unzip
+                        if downloading activity(format: 'original'),
-                        the file and removes the ZIP file --delete [DELETE [DELETE ...]]
+                        copy the file to this directory (default: not copying) -u, --unzip           if downloading ZIP files (format: 'original'), unzip the file and removes the ZIP file --delete [DELETE [DELETE ...]]